Why the Technology in 'Rogue One' Is So Old-Fashioned

 We could ask them same question about similarly retro steampunk, as others have done.
 The answers include a desire to flee what some see as daunting techno-complexity in our present day, responding to feelings akin to Toffler’s famed future shock.
 But steampunk is a distinctly different era, anchored on Victorian Britain, not the 1930s, not dieselpunk.
 People like steampunk for many other reasons, including the fashions, and, I think, a strong sense of appropriated cultural smugness.

 I suspect the pre-internet technology milieu engages two audiences.
 For younger people who’ve grown up with some degree of digital immersion this must appear to be an exciting alternate dimension.
 Rogue One is in this way akin to vinyl records and postcards.
 For older people (generalizing here) it’s nostalgia.
 Not only does it remind us of seeing the first movie back during the Carter administration, but is also recalls traces of the world we thought we once inhabited.
-The tangible tech, bereft of PowerPoint and sleek touchscreens, reminds us of, say, shop class, working on cars, wiring up circuits.
+The tangible tech, bereft of PowerPoint and sleek touch screens, reminds us of, say, shop class, working on cars, wiring up circuits.
 For both audiences Rogue One slyly connects with the maker movement.

 Meanwhile, both audiences can enjoy the movie, then write about it on their smartphones as they leave the theater, checking Twitter and Facebook for friends’ opinions, and consulting Rotten Tomatoes for more reviews.
 Let’s see how this determined techno-nostalgia plays out in 2017’s popular culture.